ncmreynolds/muthur/README.md

 ## Setting up the Microsoft Azure account

-**Detail to-do.**
+Create a standard [free tier Microsoft Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account) and then set up the Speech Service using this [link](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices).

+When prompted for a resource group, call it something sensible, for region pick one close to you and likewise the instance name isn't terribly important just keep it sensible.
+The free pricing tier will do for low volume use.
+Allow access from all networks as you'll be accessing it from the Internet not Azure itself or a private network.

-Create a standard free tier Azure account and set up the Speech Service, choosing a region geographically close to you.
-In the dashboard it will show you your keys  and region for this service which you'll need later to configure MU|TH|UR.
+Once the speech instance is created, navigate to it in the [Azure Portal](https://portal.azure.com/#home) and you should have an option to copy your API keys.
+Take a note of these and the short name (eg. uksouth) of the region for this service as you'll need them later to configure MU|TH|UR.

 Beware that after 30 days on the totally free trial they will expect you to add a payment method.
 You can continue to use the free tier after this.